Deep transfer learning for image classification: a survey: Best Practice Categorization

-\paragraph{Smaller, more similar datasets} This scenario is where transfer learning really excels, although more care needs to be taken to use effective hyperparameters when the dataset is small \cite{plested2019analysis}.
-The optimal learning rate and momentum will likely be low as the weights will not need to be moved far from their pretrained values.
-If they are, overfitting the unreliable empirical risk minimizer is more likely with a small dataset.
-Recent regularization techniques like L2-SP, DELTA, BSS, stochastic normalization, etc. are likely to improve performance significantly in this case. \paragraph{Smaller, less similar datasets} In this case transfer learning can be very useful if done well, but can also lead to poor results.
-It is difficult to strike an optimal balance between \begin{enumerate} \item{} Allowing the weights to move far enough from their pretrained values that the model is not using inappropriate features for the classification task \item{} Not allowing the weights to overfit the unreliable empirical risk minimizer. \end{enumerate} Given this if there is any way to use a more closely related dataset it is likely to improve results.
-This could be \begin{enumerate} \item{} Doing unsupervised pretraining on a large, unlabelled, more closely related dataset instead of a large, labelled, less similar dataset. \item{} Using a moderately sized closely related dataset either instead of a large source dataset for pretraining or as an intermediary fine-tuning step when transferring weights from a less related source task to the final target task. \end{enumerate}
+In this case transfer learning can be very useful if done well, but can also lead to poor results.
+As highlighted in Section \ref{sec:reg-approaches} there are many methods designed to improve performance in transfer learning that perform well when the target dataset is small and similar, but poorly when the target dataset is less similar \cite{nguyen2020leep, xuhong2018explicit, li2020baseline, kou2020stochastic, wan2019towards}.
+It is difficult to strike an optimal balance between: \begin{enumerate} \item{} allowing the weights to move far enough from their pretrained values that the model is not using inappropriate features for the classification task \item{} not allowing the weights to overfit the unreliable empirical loss. \end{enumerate}

+Given this, if there is any way to use a more closely related dataset it is likely to improve results.
+This could be: \begin{enumerate} \item{} Doing self-supervised pretraining on a large unlabeled more closely related dataset instead of supervised pretraining on a large less similar dataset. \item{} Using a moderately sized more closely related dataset either instead of a large source dataset for pretraining or as an interim fine-tuning step when transferring weights from a less related source task to the final target task. \item{} Using only more related classes from the source dataset during pretraining or weighting these classes more heavily. \end{enumerate}

+If it is not possible to use a more related dataset, then it is likely that doing self-training on the target dataset before supervised learning on the final target task will perform better than pretraining on a less related source dataset.

-If it is not possible to use a more related dataset then a high initial learning rate and momentum should be used, but the learning rate should be decayed quickly.
-Recent regularization techniques like L2-SP, DELTA, BSS, stochastic normalization, etc. should not be used on all layers, but in some cases may be beneficial on lower layers.
+If a less similar source dataset is used a high initial learning rate and momentum is likely to be optimal \cite{dai2024adaptive}, but the learning rate should be decayed quickly.
+It may be better to fine-tune higher layers at a higher learning rate than lower layers \citep{plested2021rethinking} as the weights from lower layers tend to be more generally applicable \cite{yosinski2014transferable}.
+Recent regularization techniques like L2-SP, DELTA, BSS, stochastic normalization, etc. should not be used on all layers.
+It has been shown that L2-SP and DELTA particularly can result in minimal improvement or even negative transfer when the source and target datasets are less related \citep{li2020rethinking,wan2019towards,plested2021rethinking,chen2019catastrophic}.
+However, if $P(X_S)$ and $P(X_T)$ are similar it may be beneficial to use these techniques on lower layers even if $P(Y_T\vert X_S)$ and $P(Y_T\vert X_T)$ are dissimilar.